-Soundproofing and acoustics are two different techniques used extensively to treat sound in buildings.
-While soundproofing materials contain the sound in a room and restrict external sound, acoustics is used to reduce echoes and reverberations by absorbing sound waves.
-Let’s dive deeper to understand what each of these techniques are and how they work.
+Soundproofing and Acoustics are two different techniques used extensively to treat sound in buildings.
+While soundproofing materials contain the sound in a room and restrict external sound, acoustic treatment reduces echoes and reverberations by absorbing sound waves.
+Let’s dive deeper to understand what each of these techniques is and how they work.

 Have you ever been in an untreated room or auditorium having a conversation with your friend, only to hear echoes every time your friend speaks?
-This is because the sound waves are bounced from the walls, floor, and roof of the auditorium creating reflected sound waves.
+This unpleasant ambience is because of the sound waves that bounce off from the walls, floor, and roof of the auditorium, creating reflected sound waves.
 These reflected sound waves linger in the room for a while before dying out, which interferes with the direct sound waves creating unwanted noise.

 There are mainly three types of sound absorbers: Porous, Resonance, and Membrane absorbers.

 Porous absorbers: Porous absorbers convert the reflected sound waves into heat.
 Rock wool is one such acoustic material that uses this technique to absorb unwanted noise in a room.
 Thicker the rock wool, better the sound absorption.
 Fabric wrapped acoustic panels, plush carpets and Acoustic foam are some of the other examples of Porous absorbers.